linode/docs/docs/products/tools/marketplace/guides/hashicorp-nomad-cluster/index.md

 - **Linode API Token** *(required)*: Your API token is used to deploy additional Compute Instances as part of this cluster.
 At a minimum, this token must have Read/Write access to *Linodes*.
 If you do not yet have an API token, see [Get an API Access Token](/docs/products/tools/api/guides/manage-api-tokens/) to create one.

 - **Limited sudo user** *(required)*: A limited user account with sudo access is created as part of this cluster deployment.
 Enter your preferred username for this limited user.
-Please note that the sudo password is automatically created and stored in the `~/.deployment_secrets.txt` file.
+The sudo password is automatically created and stored in the `~/.deployment_secrets.txt` file.
 See [Accessing the Nomad Web UI](#accessing-the-nomad-web-ui) below.

 - **Email Address** *(required)*: A valid SOA email address for auto-generated Let's Encrypt SSL.